henrihapponen/oura-ring-wrapper/README.md

 # Oura-Ring-API-Wrapper

-This script is an attempt to provide some useful tools to help working with the Oura Ring API.
+This script is an attempt to provide some useful tools that make it easier to work with the Oura Ring API.

-The API documentation on Oura's website provides very little guidance, with some sections lacking documentation completely, which is why I created this project.
+The API documentation on Oura's website provides very little guidance, with some sections lacking documentation altogether, which is why I created this project.
 I hope this is helpful for anyone who wants to download and analyse their sleep and activity data beyond what is possible on the Oura app or website.

 ## Requirements